 21st & Constitution Avenue, NW, Washington, D.C.
 20001.
 (202) 634-1568 http://thewall-usa.com/

 This modern v-shaped memorial of black granite is inscribed with the names of people missing or killed in the Vietnam War.
 Directories help locate names on the walls; name rubbings are available upon request.
-Frederick Harts’s life-size bronze sculpture depicts 3 young servicemen.
+Frederick Harts’s life-size bronze sculpture depicts three young members of the armed forces.
 Open 24 hours 7 days a week daily.

 VIETNAM WOMEN’S MEMORIAL

 21st & Constitution Avenue, NW, Washington, DC (202) 426-6841 www.vietnamwomensmemorial.org

 Located across from the Vietnam Veterans Memorial, this 2,000-pound bronze statue by Glenna Goodacre depicts three servicewomen and one wounded soldier supported by sandbags.
 Open 24 hours.
 Please call 1-866-822-8963 if you have any questions